2023 Solar Incentives Guide for Sanger, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage people to switch their home over to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
-The incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the California government and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives are meant to encourage people to make the switch to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+These incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the California government and some by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Net Metering: Make sure you speak to your Sanger utility company about signing a net metering contract.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Be sure to talk to your Sanger utility company about signing a net metering contract.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

-To better understand how the ITC will apply to you, get in touch with your local Sanger solar panel installation expert and ask for more information.
+To more fully understand how the ITC will apply to your situation, contact your local Sanger solar panel installer and ask for more information.

-Click here to learn more about the new Inflation Reduction Act.
+More information about the new Inflation Reduction Act can be found here.
 To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Sanger solar installers.

 State & Local Solar Incentives